Lewis-Matt/database-exercises/notes/JDBC.md

 Most methods on the objects we will be working with can throw a `SQLException;` our code will need to handle these exceptions.

+Note that, in a try-catch, if you have a return statement in the 'try' block, you cannot just use `printStackTrace()` in the catch block.
+The problem is the exception isn't really handled properly nor is it allowed to escape.
+It won't stop the thread execution and will continue after the try block as in normal condition (thus requiring a return).
+You need to either try to recover from the exception (in the case that it is recoverable), or throw RuntimeException.

 ### Connecting to a Database
 Use the static `getConnection` method of the `DriverManager` class to return a `Connection` object, which, as the name implies, is an object that represents a database connection.